You may complete CS 124 using either the Java or Kotlin programming language. Let’s discuss this choice and the tradeoffs involved.

 That said, we’re offering CS 124 in two languages because there is a tradeoff here.
 So let’s discuss some reasons that you might choose or not choose Kotlin or Java.

-Whatever you choose, you will learn to program in CS 124, and we’ll be there for you all the way!
+Whichever language you choose, you can learn to program in CS 124, and we’ll be there to support you all the way!

 Still confused about which to pick?
 Perhaps these questions will help.